|Elevation Gain||2812 feet|

 Eagles Nest Wilderness

 The Eagles Nest Wilderness sign is also when you will really notice all of the trees that had been blown down.
 There are some large sections of the forest that are laying on their side.
-Also a ton of trees have been blown onto the trail.
+A ton of trees have been blown onto the trail.
 I counted over 50 trees that you had to maneuver over, under or around.

 About 1.5 miles into the hike you will intersect with the Gore Range 60 trail.
 You will want to stay on Willow Creek but the this is a very nice place to check out the creek.
 You will also get your first good looks at Red Peak and Buffalo Mountain just past this intersection.